 Estimated reading time: 5 minutes

-The truth?
-When stress hijacks the brain, logic and empathy shut down—for both parent and child.
-These breakdowns aren’t just emotional; they’re neurological.
-They’re signs of dysregulation in the brain and nervous system—and when we calm the brain first, connection naturally follows.
+The truth is, when stress hijacks the brain, logic and empathy shut down—for both parent and child.
+These communication breakdowns aren’t just emotional—they’re neurological.
+They’re signs of nervous system dysregulation, and when we calm the brain first, connection starts to come back online.

 Why Does Parent and Child Communication Break Down?